QuTech-Delft/OpenSquirrel/docs/compilation-passes/mapping/qgym-mapper.md

 - Recurrent PPO
 - PPO with illegal action masking

+The last three agents in the above list can be imported from the extension/experimental package of StableBaselines3, namely [sb3-contrib](https://github.com/Stable-Baselines-Team/stable-baselines3-contrib).

-The following code snipper demonstrates the usage of the `QGymMapper`.
-Assume that you have a `connectivities.json` file containing some hardware connectivity schemes, as well as a `PPO.zip` file containing the weights of a trained agent in your working directory.
+The following code snippet demonstrates the usage of the `QGymMapper`.
+Assume that you have a `connectivities.json` file containing some hardware connectivity schemes, as well as a `TRPO.zip` file containing the weights of a trained agent in your working directory.

 ```python